 How to improve bounce rate:

-I hope by now you have a better understanding of
+I hope by now you have a better understanding of what bounce rate means.

 PLEASE leave your comments below!
 Ask questions or suggest a topic.